juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 Next, define which members of your object should be injected by adding the `Inject` attribute.
 The following members of your objects can be injected:

 * Fields.
 These are injected first.
 * Properties.
-They require `set` to be defined.
-They are injected after the object's fields.
+They require `set` to be defined and are injected after the object's fields.
 * Methods are injected last.
 If a parameter cannot be resolved, then the default value for that type is passed along.

 ```cs